neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getblock.md

 Request body:

-verbose = 1， return the result in JSON format
+verbose = 1，returns the result in JSON format:

 ```json
 {